-Chris Bell is the Miami pick everyone is glossing over because the headline coverage went to the running back they drafted in the first round.
-The Louisville product was the second receiver off the board in the second round, and he walks into one of the cleaner depth charts in the league.
-The dynasty community has him at 1.12 in Superflex rookie drafts.
-The right number is closer to 1.10.
+Chris Bell is the Miami pick everyone is glossing over because the headline coverage went to free agency news.
+The Louisville product went 94th overall in the third round, and he walks into a depth chart that lost its top three skill players in a single offseason.
+The dynasty community has him at 2.05 in Superflex rookie drafts.
+The right number is closer to 1.12.

 The player